BLOG

 • 5.
 Pricing aligns with agency economics.
 Flat-rate pricing means growing your team doesn't grow your tool costs.
 Your margins improve as you scale, instead of eroding.

-CampaignSwift was built from the ground up as an agency operations platform — not a repurposed project management tool or an expanded social media scheduler.
+CampaignSwift was built from the ground up for agencies — not repurposed from a task tracker or expanded from a social scheduler.
 Every feature exists because agencies need it, not because a product team checked a competitive feature box.

-The platform unifies all six pillars — unified inbox, campaign orchestration, client portals, team management, analytics, and AI assistance — into a single system with flat-rate pricing and unlimited users.
+It unifies all six pillars into a single system with flat-rate pricing and unlimited users.
+Unified inbox, campaign orchestration, client hubs, team management, analytics, and AI.
 No per-seat traps.
 No per-profile limits.
-No stitching together five tools with Zapier and hoping the automations don't break.
+No stitching five tools together with Zapier and hoping the automations hold.

 The result: agencies using CampaignSwift save an average of $1,484/month in tool costs, reclaim 23 hours/week lost to context switching, and scale 3x faster with the same team.
 Explore the full feature set or see how our pricing compares to your current stack.